Typical bottlenecks for write-intensive workloads include:

 In-Memory OLTP is capable of incredible performance, but it can be constrained by the requirement to navigate the IO stack for log writes.
 This means that you are not able to fully use all of the power in the cores you purchased, as proven in this Microsoft Ignite session (starting at 23:06).

 The issues of core underutilization and the ability to improve writes to the transaction log can be addressed by a new type of storage known as NVDIMM-N, which is supported in Windows Server 2016.
-An NVDIMM-N is “persistent memory”, or “server class memory” (SCM), and has the following characteristics;
+An NVDIMM-N is “persistent memory”, or “storage class memory” (SCM), and has the following characteristics;

 - One side is DD4 DRAM, and the other side is Flash storage